sfdduncan/Propose_Review__Presentation/README.md

 ## Audience

-The primary audience for this project includes indigenous peoples, students, designers, artists, technologists, and researchers interested in AI, critical technology studies, and Indigenous data sovereignty.
+The primary audience for this project includes Indigenous peoples, students, designers, artists, technologists, and researchers interested in AI, critical technology studies, and Indigenous data sovereignty.
 The project is designed to be accessible to participants without advanced technical expertise, emphasizing learning through play and narrative.
 However, I also recognize that this project may exclude audiences without reliable internet access or familiarity with digital interfaces.
 Future iterations could include offline versions, community-led workshops, or adaptations for Indigenous youth education to broaden accessibility and inclusivity.

 ---